Choosing a school? You’ve got options.

 Looking for special education options?
 You can learn what special education services are available in New Mexico at the Ultimate Guide to Special Education.

-As you might guess, most children in New Mexico attend traditional public schools.
+As you might guess, most children (80.7% of all K-12 students) in New Mexico attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
-Did you know that New Mexico spends an average of $10,754 per public school student each year?
+Did you know that New Mexico spends an average of $12,127 per public school student each year?

 New Mexico families have another public school choice: public charter schools.
-These are tuition-free schools that are allowed extra freedom to innovate with curriculum and learning methods.
-New Mexico has more than 90 charter schools that parents can choose from.
+In New Mexico, 9.3% of all K-12 students attend a public charter school These are tuition-free schools that are allowed extra freedom to innovate with curriculum and learning methods.
+New Mexico has about 100 charter schools that parents can choose from; these schools serve nearly 30,000 students.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a STEM program or offering a rigorous, literacy-based curriculum.

 At New Mexico International School, for instance, the goal is for students to become bi-literate in Spanish and English and conversant in Arabic.
 “No one comes to New Mexico International School because they have a certain zip code or live near us,” said Head of School Todd Knouse.
 “Every child is here because their parents said, ‘I like the mission of that school.’
 Everybody’s got to come to that prospective parent night because that’s how we give the lottery numbers out.”

 As Knouse’s comment indicates, if there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.
 Charters are especially popular in Santa Fe, where nearly 1 in 4 students attend a charter school.